kerfaiyass54/personal-blog/README.md

 ✅ **Content Management**
 - Create, edit, and publish blog articles or skills lessons.
 - Rich summarize and explaining generation
-- Skills and keywords fr better explanations
+- Skills and keywords for better explanations

 ✅ **Search & Discovery**
-- Elasticsearch integration for fast, relevant search and AI recommandations or suggestions
+- Elasticsearch integration for fast and relevant search and AI recommandations
 - MongoDB for flexible data storage

 ✅ **Modern UI/UX**